Farrel225/SCT_DS_4/README.md

 🛠️ Tools & Libraries Used

-    Python (as the primary programming language)

-    Jupyter Notebook (as the development environment)

-    Pandas (for data loading, cleaning, and manipulation)

-    Matplotlib & Seaborn (for creating static charts and graphs)

-    Folium (for generating the interactive geographical heatmap)
+    Python & Jupyter Notebook (primary programming language from the development environment) Pandas (for data loading, cleaning, and manipulation), Matplotlib & Seaborn (for creating static charts and graphs), Folium (for generating the interactive geographical heatmap)